clsechi/ad-scripts/README.md

 # ad-scripts
-Some scritps write in PowerSheel, was used to create group folders and AD security groups more easily.
+Some scritps written in PowerSheel, was used to create group folders and AD security groups more easily.

 When I started to search about something like that to solve my problem, I did not find much, I hope that this help some one.